-The author would like to acknowledge the Minister of Health and the Deputy Minister of Health for the continuous support and their political will to address issues with regards to specialist training and specialist registration.
-The author would like to acknowledge the Director General of Health Malaysia for his permission and support to publish this editorial.
-The author would also like to record our heartiest appreciation to the Attorney General's Chambers and the Legal Advisor's Office in the MOH for their legal advice and expert opinion on the relevant matters.
-We also acknowledge the contribution of the Minister of Higher Education, Ministry of Higher Education and its agencies such as the Policy and Research Division, Legal Advisor's Office, Malaysian Qualification Agency and the Medical Deans' Council of Public Universities, in giving technical input and expert opinion.
-The author would like to also acknowledge other members of the Ministry of Health's top management particularly the Secretary-General, Deputy Director General of Health (Medical), Deputy Director General of Health (Public Health), Deputy Director General of Health (Research & Technical Support), Deputy Secretary-General (Finance), Deputy Secretary-General (Management), other divisions such as Public Health Development Division, Family Health Development Division, Policy and International Relations Division, Malaysian Medical Council, professional societies, other government & nongovernmental organisations, all officers in the Medical Profession Development Section of the Medical Development Division and those who were directly or indirectly involved in the process of amending the law.
+The authors would like to acknowledge the Minister of Health and the Deputy Minister of Health for their continuous support and their political will to address issues with regard to specialist training and specialist registration.
+The authors would like to acknowledge the Director General of Health Malaysia for his permission and support to publish this editorial.
+The authors would also like to record our heartiest appreciation to the AGC and the Legal Adviser's

+Office in the MOH for their legal advice and expert opinion on the relevant matters.
+We also acknowledge the contribution of the Minister of Higher Education, MOHE and its agencies, such as the Policy and Research Division, Legal Adviser's Office, MQA and the Medical Deans' Council of Public Universities, in giving technical input and expert opinion.
+The authors would also like to acknowledge other members of the MOH's top management, particularly the Secretary-General, Deputy Director General of Health (Medical), Deputy Director General of Health (Public Health), Deputy Director General of Health (Research and Technical Support), Deputy Secretary-General (Finance), Deputy Secretary-General (Management), other divisions such as Public Health Development Division, Family Health Development Division, Policy and International Relations Division, MMC, professional societies, other government and nongovernmental organisations, all officers in the Medical Profession Development Section of the Medical Development Division and those who were directly or indirectly involved in the process of amending the law.